 In 2018 I returned to Yemen and gained exclusive access to the rebel-held part of the country where a US-backed, Saudi-led coalition was waging war against Iranian-backed rebels.
 By dressing in Yemeni women's clothing and traveling with a native family I was able to smuggle across the front lines, to the northern half of the country, where journalists are banned by Saudi-allied forces.
 My reports exposed the devastating extent of the humanitarian crisis caused by the war, including the starvation of tens of thousands of children and babies.
 Later that year, I followed-up with another trip to Yemen to report once again on the growing crisis.

-My work in Yemen won the prestigious George Polk Award, and was nominated for both a Peabody and an Emmy.
-I was also shortlisted for a Livingston Award, which recognizes excellence in investigative reporting by journalists under 35 years of age.
+My work has been awarded the prestigious George Polk Award, an Emmy Award, and an Alfred I. DuPont-Columbia Award.
+I have also been nominated for a Peabody Award and shortlisted for a Livingston Award, which recognizes excellence in investigative reporting by journalists under 35 years of age.

 I am a grantee of the Pulitzer Center and regularly partner with the organization for my overseas reporting.

-I am also a regular contributor to the NewYorker.com, filing reports and analysis from countries like Somalia, Yemen and Lebanon on war, politics and US foreign policy.
+A regular contributor to the NewYorker.com, I file reports and analysis from countries like Somalia, Yemen, Afghanistan and Lebanon on war, politics, and US foreign policy.

-I currently live in Beirut with my husband and two rescue cats.
+I currently live in New York with my husband and two Lebanese rescue cats.